 They also suggest flossing between the teeth and rinsing with a dental mouthwash once a day.

-Other good oral hygiene habits include eating a healthy diet and visiting your dentist Richardson TX regularly for check-ups.
+Other good oral hygiene habits include eating a healthy diet and visiting your dentist regularly for check-ups.

 Why is it Important to Have Good Oral Hygiene?